Emerging issues are challenges we currently address or ones that we have faced. They include:

 - In almost 40% of cases, mothers received no prenatal care during pregnancy

-MCHB encourages using Title V Maternal and Child Health (MCH) Service Block Grant funds to support testing, diagnosis, and treatment of syphilis for pregnant people.
+MCHB encourages using Title V Maternal and Child Health (MCH) Service Block Grant funds to support testing, diagnosis, and treatment of syphilis for pregnant women.

 Read the January 2024 letter to state Title V agencies (PDF - 123 KB) from Associate Administrator Dr. Michael Warren to the MCHB Title V state agency colleagues.
 It encourages them to use Title V funding flexibilities to respond to the current rise in congenital syphilis.